RetroFloppy/transformenator/readme.txt

  * New utility: ExtractPFSFiles for extracting files from PFS:write from Apple II disk images

+ * New utility: CreateLwpMacro for creating a Lotus Word Pro macro that, when executed by LWP, will transform all text files in a specified directory tree

  * Updated utility: ExtractNBIFiles now handles both low and high density NBI word processor disk images

  * Updated utility: DOSImage (renamed from UpdateDOSImage) now displays as well as updates a disk image's BIOS Parameter Block (BPB); also now removes Michelangelo virus.